jcaillon/valet/README.md

 ## 🔭 Roadmap

-- Get rid of yq dependency in self build.
 - Regroup all functions for interactive mode in an interactive script which is only sourced when needed.
 - Add support for interactive mode.
 - For dropdown with a set list of options, we can verify that the input value is one of the expected value.